How To Lose Weight with a Busy Schedule

 - Making small changes to your diet can add up over time, helping you to gradually improve your eating habits.

-- You don’t have to go to the gym to get enough exercise.
+- You don’t have to go to the gym every day to get enough exercise.
 Add exercise to your daily routine by taking the stairs instead of elevators or using a bike to run errands.

 - If you’re struggling to lose weight with diet and exercise alone, talk to your doctor about gastric sleeve surgery which can help you feel full sooner by removing a portion of your stomach.